LeonardRanaldi/TorScraper/README.md

 ```
 @misc{ranaldi2022dark,
       title={The Dark Side of the Language: Pre-trained Transformers in the DarkNet},
-      author={Leonardo Ranaldi and Aria Nourbakhsh and Arianna Patrizi and Elena Sofia Ruzzetti and Dario Onorati and Francesca Fallucchi Fabio Massimo Zanzotto},
+      author={Leonardo Ranaldi and Aria Nourbakhsh and Arianna Patrizi and Elena Sofia Ruzzetti and Dario Onorati and Francesca Fallucchi and Fabio Massimo Zanzotto},
       year={2022},
       eprint={2201.05613},
       archivePrefix={arXiv},